mattbeckley/PDALIntro/IntrotoPDAL_Part2.md

     - COPC
     - etc.

 - [PDAL Writers] can also write out a variety of formats.
-Most users will usually stick with LAS/LAZ/text, but writers can also write out geoJSON format, as well as leveraging GDAL to write out raster products, which will be discussed later in the workshop
+Most users will usually stick with LAS/LAZ/text, but writers can also write out GeoJSON format, as well as leveraging GDAL to write out raster products, which will be discussed later in the workshop

 # Reprojection <a name ="reprojection"></a>